hedmanw/marlin-mining/examples/tasks/README.md

 ## MPS
 1. Launch MPS from the VM desktop.
 2. Open the integrated files in Examples/Examples/Imported2/.
+3. To open the four quadrants of views, use the menu Tools > Arrange Views (Ctrl + Alt + Shift + V)
+4. To navigate between chunks inside the views, use the menu Tools > Next chunk (Ctrl + Alt + Shift + Left Arrow) / Previous chunk (Ctrl + Alt + Shift + Right Arrow)
+5. To apply intentions, select nodes in a view (using Shift + Arrow Up/Down), use menu Tools to find the intention you want.
+6. Execute intentions: Tools > Commit intentions
+7. Export result: Tools > Export C++ File

 # Creating environments in INCLINE VM
-This section describes how to setup the test environments in the VM - uninteresting if you're just evaluating the VM :).
+This section describes how to setup the test environments in the VM -- uninteresting if you're just evaluating the VM :).

 ## Eclipse
 The setup instructions are shown [here](https://www.youtube.com/watch?v=prXLW38mk8g) if you prefer a video.
 Point 6 is not included in the video though.